 The overall educational objective of the Supply Chain Management undergraduate degree program is to provide students with a conceptual foundation in Supply Chain Management and its disciplines of: Marketing, Operations Management and Information Systems.

 A major in Supply Chain Management prepares students for careers in production and operations management, purchasing, transportation and logistics, information systems, and several other related areas.
 Some occupations may require advanced graduate or professional degrees.

 For more information on training and qualifications needed for a particular career, consult Southeastern's Office of Career Services.

-Science degree.
-Curriculum sheets for each of the concentrations can be found through
+Curriculum sheets for each catalog year can be found through the links below.

 Bachelor of Science in Supply Chain Management

 Supply Chain Management faculty are recognized for their pursuit of excellence in teaching and research.
 Dr. Michael Jones is the recent recipient of Southeastern Louisiana University's Presidential Award for Excellence in Teaching.
 Dr. Barb Schuldt has been awarded the Paul B. Candies Distinguished Professorship in Management for excellence in research.

 Department faculty maintain close ties with industry and employ present-day case tools to emphasize practical learning.
 Past projects include: a database management system for the Tangi Food Pantry and student research projects for Ragan & Massey Distribution.